Counter-Strike has maps of all different shapes and sizes, but only seven are available to play at any one time.

 Nuke is an absolute headache for newcomers to Counter-Strike.
-The main building has three-floor levels: a catwalk level, a main level (A site), and a basement level (B site).
+The main building has three floor levels: a catwalk level, a main level (A site), and a basement level (B site).
 The entry points into each site vary due to verticality and can be confusing when you’re maneuvering around the map.
 These factors, combined with the difficulty to discern nearby sounds as enemies, make Nuke a devastatingly difficult map to learn as a new player.

-4) Dust II
+3) Dust II

-Dust II is the most popular map in all first-person shooters—and with good reason.
+Dust II is the most popular map in all first-person shooters—and for good reason.
 With three entry points into each bombsite and three lanes within the map, the layout balance is polished to every minute detail to prevent either team from gaining an advantage at the round start.
 Coordinated teams can prosper on Dust II, but solo queuers can also perform extremely well under the right circumstances.